apistemic/markets-examples/README.md

 3. **Configure API credentials**
    There's a free tier to play around with the API.
+   If you don't set up anything, you'll use it automatically.
    [Sign up](https://rapidapi.com/apistemic-com-apistemic-com-default/api/market-intelligence-competitors-lookalikes-and-more)
    to get an API key.
+   With an API key, there's two options:
    ```bash
    # add API key to your env
    export RAPIDAPI_API_KEY="your-rapidapi-api-key"